 2. Take Stock Outside and Inside the System

 This “taking stock” is always done to some extent, whether consciously or unconsciously.
 For example, during strategic planning, it’s important to conduct an environmental scan.
-This scan usually involves considering various driving forces, or major influences, that might effect the organization.
+This scan usually involves considering various driving forces, or major influences, that might affect the organization.

 3. Analyze the Situation

 For example, during strategic planning, planners often conduct a “SWOT analysis”.
 (SWOT is an acronym for considering the organization’s strengths and weaknesses, and the opportunities and threats faced by the organization.)
-During this analysis, planners also can use a variety of assessments, or methods to “measure” the health of systems.
+During this analysis, planners also can use a variety of assessments or methods to “measure” the health of systems.

 4. Establish Goals